top of page

 2. Easter and its Related Holidays are Moveable Feasts

-The region of the Algarve is known for having some famous Easter traditions.
+The Algarve region is renowned for its famous Easter traditions.
 As wedding processions to religious ceremonies, the communal celebration makes this important Hindu Holiday a major Hindu religious festival.
 Every year it is a different experience for locals and visitors alike because Good Friday, Easter Sunday, etc, fall on moveable feasts.

 Experience Easter in the Algarve through its sights, sounds, and flavors for a taste of this region's unique cultural heritage.